Postcolonial Studies

 Students in the Bachelor Media en cultuur/Media and Culture, and TCS/LAS students following Hoofdrichting Gender and Postcolonial Studies

-If you are a student in the BA Media en cultuur/Media and Culture, or TCS/LAS student following the Hoofdrichting Gender and Postcolonial Studies and you would like to write your thesis in Gender Studies or Postcolonial Studies, you are expected to take the following courses:
+Students in the BA Media en cultuur/Media and Culture, or TCS/LAS students following the Hoofdrichting Gender and Postcolonial Studies can write their thesis in Gender Studies or Postcolonial Studies by taking the following courses:

-• Onderzoeksseminar Gender &en Postcolonial Studies VR3V16001 (and not Onderzoeksseminar Media en Cultuur MC3V14001 / Research Seminar Media and Culture MC3V20001)
+- Onderzoeksseminar Gender & Postcolonial Studies VR3V16001 (and not Onderzoeksseminar Media en Cultuur MC3V14001 / Research Seminar Media and Culture MC3V20001)

 Students TCS/LAS